sanjothebay/Team_Profile_Generator/README.md

 * included a `package.json` with the required dependencies. this was create by running `npm init` when the first set up of the project, before installing any dependencies.

-* A walkthrough video that demonstrates the functionality of the README generator a link to the video is included.
+* A walkthrough video that demonstrates the functionality of the test `app.js` and the Creation of the `team.html` a link to the video is included.

  ---